ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 poison wounds, unless your mouth is sore; enlarge the
 wound, or, better, cut out the part without delay.
 Hold the
 wounded part as long as can be borne to a hot coal, or end
 of acigar.
-In case of poisoning excite vomiting by tick-
+In case of p
-ling the throat or by water or mustard.
-For acid poisons
-give acids; in case of opium poison give strong coffee an
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_scientific-american_1879-05-24_40_21&#0036;11/pct:37.209877,7.059829,55.407407,87.521368/,600/0/default.jpg"/>
 </td>